PragatiatKnoldus/Linux-Assignment/README.md

 ### 6) Exercise 6
 Shell script that consists of a function that displays the number of files in the present working directory.
 Name this function “file_count” and call it in your script.
 ### 7) LinuxAssignment
-Its a combined script which executes all the above mentioned scripts.
+Its a combined script which executes all the above mentioned scripts as per users choice.

 ## To run the script
 ```sh name_of_script.sh```